Tuition and Financial Aid

 Financial Aid Regulations

-To be eligible for financial aid programs administered by the Office of Scholarships and Student Aid, a student must be enrolled in a degree program on at least a half-time basis, a United States citizen or permanent resident, making satisfactory progress toward completion of the academic program, and, if applicable, registered for Selective Service.
-The student may not be in default on a loan previously received for college expenses nor owe a refund on a scholarship, grant, or loan from a previous enrollment period.
+To be eligible for financial aid programs administered by the Office of Scholarships and Student Aid, you must be enrolled in a degree program on at least a half-time basis, a United States citizen or permanent resident, and making satisfactory progress toward completion of the academic program.
+You may not be in default on a loan previously received for college expenses nor owe the Department of Education for a refund on a scholarship, grant, or loan from a previous enrollment period.

-A student should not wait for admission to a graduate program before applying for aid.
-An applicant should submit the FAFSA by March 1.
-If additional documentation is needed to complete a student's application for financial assistance, the Office of Scholarships and Student Aid will notify the student.
-A student who completes the file promptly can expect to receive notice of an award decision early in June.
+You should not wait for admission to a graduate or professional school program before applying for aid.
+You should submit the FAFSA by March 1.
+If additional documentation is needed to complete your application for financial aid, the Office of Scholarships and Student Aid will notify you.